-- Starting in Confluent Platform 6.0.0, Self-Balancing is offered as a preferred alternative to the Auto Data Balancer.
+- Self-Balancing is offered as a preferred alternative to the Auto Data Balancer.
 For a detailed feature comparison, see Self-Balancing vs. Auto Data Balancer.

 - Self-Balancing and Auto Data Balancer cannot be used together.
 If you want to run Auto Data Balancer, you must first make sure that Self-Balancing is off.